-Iron Clad Arguments for Concealed Carry
+Iron Clad Reasons for Concealed Carry

 The Second Amendment affords law abiding citizens of the United States to keep and bear arms.
 The ability to conceal those firearms for our own defense is what keeps us safe.
 In this article, we're going to go over:

-Police Can't Be Everywhere At Once
+First Good Cause For CCW: Police Can't Be Everywhere At Once

 According to the Bureau of Justice Statistics, there are only 455,000 full-time police officers (2013) employed in the United States.
 In a nation of roughly 319 million people (2014), that means there is 1 police officer per 686 residents.
 Even if you added in the 100,000 or so part-time officers, that ratio still doesn't drop much.

 Let's just go ahead and jump to the conclusion that unless a police officer just happens to be wandering by when a violent crime occurs – there's almost no chance he's going to arrive in time to stop it.
 At best, his presence can deter criminals from committing a crime and enforce the law if they're caught red handed.

 There simply are not enough police officers to protect everyone.
 That's a fact of life.
 And because of that, a person's ability to defend themselves, their family, and their property is literally in his or her hands.
 A concealed carry permit and being an everyday carrier just makes sense.

 And then there's the response times.
 Depending on where you live, they may be very fast...or it might take an hour.
 Point being that you can't necessarily count on police to arrive in time.